If you were asked to describe “hope” to someone from another planet, how would you do it?

 Today, science is detailing the powerful influence hope can have on health, things like our immune systems, wound healing, how we experience pain and even longevity.
 In his book, "The Anatomy of Hope," Dr. Jerome Groopman, Harvard Medical School Professor and Chairman of the Department of Medicine, gives remarkable accounts of hope coming from people coping with what are traditionally considered hopeless illnesses and chronic pain.1

-Dr. Groopman's research showed that when people are ill, two emotional states in particular are associated with hope—belief and expectation.
+Dr. Groopman's research showed that when people are ill, two emotional states, in particular, are associated with hope—belief, and expectation.
 Both of these impact the human nervous system setting off a chain reaction which increases the likelihood of improvement and recovery.
 It is believed that positive emotions such as hope can alter neurochemistry and inhibit pain by releasing the brain's natural painkillers called endorphins which mimic the effects of morphine.

-Dr. Groopman developed his thesis that hope can be the basis of healing not only from years as an oncologist caring for those with terminal illness but from his own story of suffering.
+Dr. Groopman developed his thesis that hope can be the basis of healing not only from years as an oncologist caring for those with a terminal illness but from his own story of suffering.
 After a failed back surgery and 19 years of excruciating chronic back pain, the physician had all but given up on the medical establishment.
 Nothing seemed to help his pain.
 He was ultimately persuaded to see the same doctor who had helped Boston Celtics' Larry Bird with his chronic back pain.

 After a detailed examination, Groopman's physician told him that it was his fear of pain that was causing him the most pain and that his muscles and tendons were contracted due to lack of use.
 His physician advised him to "ignore the pain, and as your mind re-orients its beliefs, the pain will lessen."
 And it did.
 This eloquently written true story is remarkable (but not uncommon) as many have shared similar improvements when they replaced their fear with hope.